KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 **Quick observation:**

-I found AFM 101 and AFM 132 to be the easiest first year AFM courses and from general consensus from upper year students these two courses are on the easier end of the spectrum of all AFM courses.
+I found AFM 101 and AFM 132 to be the easiest first year AFM courses, and from general consensus from upper-year students, these two courses are on the easier end of the spectrum of all AFM courses.
 Don't slack off in these courses - 101 and 132 should be the courses that should set your SMAV up to be in the comfortable zone.

 <img src="/assets/HTN-UW.jpg" alt="Hack The North 2019" style="width:300px;"/>